Pakistan grapples with drug-resistant typhoid outbreak

-KARACHI, Pakistan (Reuters) - Early this year Muhammad Haider Sajjad, a thin bespectacled boy of 15, was hospitalized in Karachi, Pakistan’s commercial capital.
+KARACHI, Pakistan, Nov 22 (Reuters) - Early this year Muhammad Haider Sajjad, a thin bespectacled boy of 15, was hospitalised in Karachi, Pakistan’s commercial capital.

 Doctors suspected typhoid, but when the most common antibiotics failed to work, the boy’s family began to panic.